Wooden blocks spelling out 2026 representing digital marketing trends for the coming year

 What works better:

 AI doesn’t replace your judgment.
 It multiplies it.
 The biggest ROI isn’t from the tools.
-It’s from positioning your brand where AI platforms send traffic.
+It’s from positioning your brand where AI platforms send traffic in digital marketing trends 2026.

 4. AI Tools Are Becoming Discovery Engines